 Dr. Andy Wen

 Andy Wen is an Associate Professor of Saxophone, Clarinet and Theory at the University of Arkansas Little Rock.
 He is a founding member of the Arkansas Saxophone Quartet and plays Principle Alto Saxophone in the Little Rock Wind Symphony.
-He has performed in twenty-three states, Belgium, Canada, China, France, Japan, Scotland, Spain, Sweden, Taiwan and Thailand.
+He has performed in twenty-five states, Belgium, Canada, China, France, Japan, Scotland, Spain, Sweden, Taiwan and Thailand.
 His performances include concertos with bands and orchestras, solo recitals, and chamber concerts.
-He has premiered three concertos that were written for him: moduli mundi, by Karen Griebling, with the Little Rock Wind Symphony under the direction of Karen Fannin; Concertino for alto saxophone and band, by Sy Brandon, with the Sam Houston State University Wind Ensemble, under the direction of Brian Gibbs, at the Region IV North American Saxophone Alliance Conference; An Appeal Amid the Razing for alto saxophone and band, by L. A. Logrande, with the University of Arkansas Monticello Symphonic Band, under the direction of Martin Reynolds, at the American School Band Directors Association National Convention.
-He has recently released a CD, Apparitions, through Emeritus Recordings.
+He has premiered four concertos that were written for him: Concerto for Saxophone Quartet and Wind Ensemble, by Neil Flory, with the University of Central Arkansas Wind Ensemble under the direction of Ricky Brooks; moduli mundi, by Karen Griebling, with the Little Rock Wind Symphony under the direction of Karen Fannin; Concertino for alto saxophone and band, by Sy Brandon, with the Sam Houston State University Wind Ensemble, under the direction of Brian Gibbs, at the Region IV North American Saxophone Alliance Conference; An Appeal Amid the Razing for alto saxophone and band, by L. A. Logrande, with the University of Arkansas Monticello Symphonic Band, under the direction of Martin Reynolds, at the American School Band Directors Association National Convention.
+He has recorded two CDs, Apparitions and Apparitions 2, through Emeritus Recordings.

 He touched all bases in a professional saxophone performance: long lyrical passages filled with beautiful resonant tone; control of phrasal entrances and exits with eloquent finesse at all dynamic levels; articulations and bravura passages that were exciting and convincing; and a general subordination of technique to the point of speaking freely and musically through the instrument.

-Andy has premiered over twenty-five solo and chamber compositions including those by David Baker, Larry Bell, Robert Boury, Sy Brandon, James Chaudoir, Neil Flory, Fred Fox, Michel Fuste-Lambezat, Karen Griebling, John Harbison, David Keckley, Christian Lauba, L. A. Logrande, Kevin McKinney, Robert Newell, and many others.
+Andy has premiered over thirty solo and chamber compositions including those by David Baker, Larry Bell, Robert Boury, Sy Brandon, James Chaudoir, Neil Flory, Fred Fox, Michel Fuste-Lambezat, Karen Griebling, John Harbison, David Kechley, Christian Lauba, L. A. Logrande, Kevin McKinney, Robert Newell, Josh Reed, Allyn Reilly and many others.
 Most of these works were written for him.